vincekurtz/drake_ddp/README.md

 These are more complex examples that require making and breaking contact.
 Contact sequences are determined automatically by iLQR.
 Drake's AutoDiff capabilities are used to generate dynamics gradients, which can be slow.

-#### Cart-Pole with Wall
-`cart_pole_with_wall.py`: stabilize a cart-pole system around the upright operating point, with the help of a nearby wall.
+[`cart_pole_with_wall.py`](cart_pole_with_wall.py): stabilize a cart-pole system around the upright operating point, with the help of a nearby wall.

 ![](images/cart_pole_with_wall.gif)

-#### Whole-Arm Manipulation
-`kinova_gen3.py`: Move a large ball around using a Kinova Gen3 manipulator arm.
+[`kinova_gen3.py`](kinova_gen3.py): Perform whole-arm manipulation of a large ball using a Kinova Gen3 manipulator.

 ![](images/kinova.gif)

-#### Quadruped Gait Generation
-`mini_cheetah.py`: Move a quadruped robot forward at a desired velocity.
+[`mini_cheetah.py`](mini_cheetah.py): Automatic gait generation for a quadruped robot.
+Move the MIT Mini Cheetah forward at a desired velocity.
 Performs 100 receding-horizon resolves in the spirit of MPC.

 ![](images/mini_cheetah.gif)